 Space

 It wasn’t until I visited Sephoras in Spain that I realized the important role space plays.
-In American Sephoras, the space is double the size of most Sephoras you’ll find in Europe – wich of course, affects the size of the displays.
+In American Sephoras, the space is double the size of most Sephoras you’ll find in Europe – wich of course, affects the size of the display sections.

 Aesthetic